Mtn-Drew/Swanson_Poster_Generator/readme.md

 # [_The Ron Swanson Motivational Poster Generator_](https://ron-swanson-motivational-poster-generator.netlify.com/#)

-> A front side web application to combine random quotes from America's favorite curmedgeon with a random picture to create a special inspirational picture you can save.
+> A front side web application that combines random quotes from America's favorite curmedgeon with a random picture to create a special inspirational picture you can save.

 > Ron Swanson is a fictional character from the American TV series [_Parks and Rec_.](https://www.nbc.com/parks-and-recreation)